-Passengers should take a trip on the main West Coast line to either Lancaster or Oxenholme (the Lake District).
-A branch line connects Oxenholme to both Kendal and Windermere via the Lakes Line, while trains run direct from Lancaster to Arnside, Grange-over-Sands and Ulverston.
+Passengers should take a trip on the main West Coast Main Line to either Lancaster or Oxenholme (the Lake District).
+A branch line connects Oxenholme to both Kendal and Windermere via the Lakes Line, while trains run direct from Lancaster to Arnside, Grange-over-Sands and Ulverston on the Furness Line.
 For those who enjoy the drama of heritage trains, the Settle/Carlisle Railway line runs through the east of the District, with stations at Dent and Garsdale.
-For more information on train times and routes please visit the website of National Rail.
+For more information on train times and routes please visit National Rail.

 Travelling by coach?

-Coach travellers can use National Express Rapide services from London (Victoria) to Kendal, Ulverston, Ambleside and Windermere.
-For information on coach travel for groups, coach guides and up-to-date coach parking information please visit South Lakeland District Council's coaches page.
+Coach travellers can use National Express services from London (Victoria) to Kendal, Ulverston, Ambleside and Windermere.
+For information on coach travel for groups, coach guides and up-to-date coach parking information please see our coaches page.